calwoodford/anki_decks/software_testing/software_testing.md

 Question 2.

 What is an integration test?
+(1)

 <details><summary><b>Answer</b></summary>
 <p>
-An integration test is a type of software testing that focuses on verifying the interactions between different components or modules of a software system.
+A test that checks how different parts of a program work together.

 </p>
 </details>